 Hex Code Decimal Code Meaning X'7C' 204 An error occurred in obtaining storage to satisfy the IUCV or APPC/VM request.
-The return code from the GETMAIN macro is 204.
-X'xxx' 1xxx An error occurred while trying to sever all the user's communication paths. 'xxx' is the value in the IPRCODE field in the SEVER parameter list.
+The return code from the GETMAIN macro is 204. paths. 'xxx' is the value in the IPRCODE fie list.
+The section of z/VM: CP Programming : An error occurred while trying to sever all the user's communication paths. 'xxx' is the value in the IPRCODE field in the SEVER parameter list.
 The section of z/VM: CP Programming Services that defines the fields in the IUCV and APPC/VM parameter lists.